rpuhalovich/life_of_a_programmer.exe/README.md

 A good game difficulty would have a linear progression of difficulty over the course of many levels.

 Given the context of skill levels of each other participants, the game seemed to be challenging, but not to the point of not being fun.
 More experienced participants would be able to pick up the controls and complete levels easily while less experienced participants would require many more attempts to complete a level.
 This is not bad however, overall the difficulty was acknowledged to be slightly above average but not to a frustrating degree.
-The same was said by participants who were being evaluated using the Coopertaive Evaluation technique below.
+The same was said by participants who were being evaluated using the Co-Operative Evaluation technique below.

 **_5: What do you think you would add to the game to improve it?_**